 Don’t be Yellowbeard.
 And we don’t mean the pirate.
 Nicotine is the worst.

-If you smoke, your beard will turn gray much faster.
+If you smoke, your beard may turn gray much faster.
 Then it will turn yellow.
-And it will smell.
+And, of course, it will smell.
 Yuck, man.

 Aside from cigarettes, avoid the vapes, too.
 The toxins are major color killers.